athensresearch/athens/README.md

 ### Community-Driven

 Athens has a Discord with over 2,200 members.
-We do support and feature development on Discord and GitHub.
+We handle support and feature development on Discord and GitHub.
 Every Sunday at 11am Pacific, we have a community call.
-[Join us](https://discord.gg/GCJaV3V)!
+You can help shape Athens — [join us](https://discord.gg/GCJaV3V)!

 # Problem